 Major in Economics

 Beyond ECO 2013 and ECO 2023, the economics major requires ECO 3101, 3203, 3431, 4421 and an additional fifteen semester hours of upper-division economics electives, including six semester hours in one economics specialty area.
-See the department's Web site for a list of specialty areas and classes within those specialty areas.
+See the department's web site for a list of specialty areas and classes within those specialty areas.
 Majors must complete the supporting courses: STA 2023, 2122 or 4321 (choose one); and MAC 1105, 1140, 2233 or 2311 (choose one).
 Pre-calculus algebra (MAC 1140) is recommended, and calculus is recommended for students contemplating graduate study in economics.
 A total of three economics internship (ECO 4941) hours and six honors thesis (ECO 4934) hours may count toward elective requirements for the economics major.

 Students must maintain an overall average grade of "C" in economics and supporting courses.
 Majors will not receive credit toward the major requirements for economics courses in which a grade of less than "C–" has been earned.
 A minimum of eighteen semester hours in economics must be taken at Florida State University.
 No more than twelve hours of upper-division economics transfer credit will be accepted toward major requirements by the department.
 Transfer credit intended to satisfy major requirements is subject to the approval of the Undergraduate Director for Economics.
 If more than six years has elapsed between the last active term of enrollment at FSU and the term of readmission, students seeking readmission to FSU will be subject to the economics major requirements in effect at the time of readmission.

 A student majoring in economics must complete the minor requirements specified by a supporting academic department.
 The selection of a supporting department is subject to approval of the Undergraduate Director of Economics.
-Minors currently pre-approved include business, entrepreneurship, mathematics, statistics, computer science, history, psychology, and any of the minors available in the College of Social Sciences.
+Minors currently pre-approved include business, business analytics, entrepreneurship, mathematics, statistics, computer science, history, psychology, and any of the minors available in the College of Social Sciences.